EFS-OpenSource/Thetis/docs/source/configuration.rst

      # to discard blurry predictions with low confidence
      detection_confidence_thr: 0.2

-     # In detection mode it is possible to specify tolerance zone outside image bounds within which clipping is applied.
+     # In detection mode it is possible to specify a tolerance zone outside image bounds within which clipping is applied.
 The boxes within these zones are
      # clipped to the image dimensions.
 For boxes outside the specified tolerance, an error is raised instead.
      detection_bbox_clipping: 20%